 When we do the work of the Lord, it’s pretty much guaranteed that there will be people who will mock us, demean us, and sometimes even threaten us.
 But if we take a page out of Nephi’s book and stand firm no matter the consequences, we just might be a tool in the Lord’s hand for changing hearts and bringing others into His fold.
 After all, isn’t that what this is all about?
 Rescuing the wandering sheep and helping all come to a knowledge of Christ?

-One of my biggest struggles in this whole ordeal is the frustration of following all the blogging “rules” without seeing many returns.
-I’ve taken blog courses, read hundreds of articles about blog promotion and marketing, enacted practices backed by guarantees of success.
-And it has gotten me exactly nowhere.
+One of my biggest struggles in this whole ordeal is the frustration of putting in so much work without seeing many returns.
+I’ve taken courses, read hundreds of articles, and enacted practices espoused by the “experts,” but by all earthly measures, things weren’t working.
 I’ve prayed about what to do, and the answers are always unexpected—to the point that I wonder if I’m hearing Him correctly.
 But the other day, He gently reminded me that His ways are not the world’s ways.
 “Why are you doing this?”
 He asked me.
-“Are you writing to gain worldly acclaim?
-To be popular?
-To make money?
-Or are you doing this to bless the lives of my children?”
+“Are you doing this for personal glory or to bless the lives of my children?”

-I want Jest Kept Secret to be something that genuinely helps people.
-I want to encourage my readers to do things that bring them joy, and give them the tools that help them do that.
-I want to build you up and help you accomplish your goals.
-I want to be your cheerleader and your friend.
-I want you to feel loved and special and beautiful and capable and everything the Lord knows you can be.
-That is why I write, and the Lord helped me to see that I had lost sight of that vision by trusting too much in the things of the world.
-I need to focus less on building a big audience or making my Instagram feed look just so or on pinning the right pins at the right time or… My head is spinning just thinking about it all.
-Instead of focusing on worldly ways and measures of success, I need to focus more on being the blogger that one person needs.
-It may be a friend.
-It may be a stranger.
-It may even just be myself.
-But if I can bring light to someone’s life, then I’m doing what He wants me to do.
+I want this project to be something that genuinely helps people.
+The Lord helped me to see that I had lost sight of that vision by trusting too much in the things of the world.
+Instead of focusing on worldly ways and measures of success, I need to focus more on being the witness God needs me to be.
+It may be a friend, it may be a stranger, it may even just be myself, but if I can bring His light to someone’s life, then I’m doing exactly what He wants me to do.

 I need to trust Him enough to let Him lead me as I try to do His work.